Robert A. Shaw, MD, FACR

 Her RN degree was received from Essex Community College in Baltimore and her Bachelorís of Nursing was from University of Maryland Baltimore County.
 She was inducted into the Sigma Theta Tau International Honor Society and Phi Kappa Phi National Honor Society.
 Rose spent many years as a critical care nurse at Good Samaritan Hospital in Baltimore.
 As a Nurse Practitioner, she worked in a large primary care practice in Catonsville, prior to joining her husband, Dr. Shaw, in Westminster.

 In practice, Rose oversees the DXA and infusion services and is the Research Study Coordinator at Carroll Arthritis, P.A.
-She has privileges at Carroll Hospital Center.
 As a Nurse Practitioner, Rose has the ability and the experience to medically manage the rheumatology patient, along with a focus on patient education.
 It is important for the patient to fully participate in their plan of care.